 Who Buys Damaged Cars?

-There are three types of people who will buy your damaged car:
+There are three types of people who will buy your car with body damage:

 - People who don’t care about cosmetic damage or who can fix it